ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

 	Certificate created and written to: /var/safenet/safenet/lunaclient/cert/client/10.121.229.224.pem
 	```

-	**NOTE:** The identifier used for the client certificate is the private IP assigned to it.
+	The identifier used for the client certificate is the private IP assigned to it.
 This will later be used and referenced by the HSM.
+  {: note}

 2. Transfer the certificate file to the HSM server using SCP: